Introducing holidays to Costa Dorada

-"Costa Dorada sees an astonishing 300 days of sunshine every year and is home to every kind of holiday resort imaginable"
+Literally translated as ‘golden coast’ in Spanish, this 57 mile stretch of gleaming sand certainly lives up to its name.
+Running south from Barcelona, Costa Dorada sees an astonishing 300 days of sunshine every year and is home to every kind of holiday resort imaginable.

 Costa Dorada’s beaches are what originally put the region on the map, and they’re still the main draw for tourists today.
 Salou’s blue flag beach is one of the most popular in the area, with its huge sweep of golden sand, clear shallow waters, and palm dotted promenade.

-If you’re looking to experience some authentic Spanish cuisine, then head for the prom in La Pineda where you can enjoy a laid back evening in one of a handful of tapas bars that serve up perfect patatas bravas while the sea laps gently at the shore in the background.
+A great way to immerse yourself in the local culture is by eating as the locals do.
+Tapas – a selection of small dishes – is definitely the way to go as you can enjoy tasting all the Spanish favourites.
+Try the calamari – deep fried squid – or jump straight in for an authentic seafood paella.
+Don’t miss out on slices of Iberico ham either, they go perfectly with a glass of Rioja wine!If you’re looking to experience some authentic Spanish cuisine, then head for the prom in La Pineda where you can enjoy a laid back evening in one of a handful of tapas bars that serve up perfect patatas bravas while the sea laps gently at the shore in the background.
 Alternatively, the old fishing town of Cambrils is the ideal place to sample a beautiful seafood paella that will have you licking your plate clean.

 If you’re staying at one of the hotels in Salou, then there’s no excuse not to experience some of the resort’s fantastic nightlife.
 Known as one of Spain’s top party towns, Salou features British-style pubs and dusk-til-dawn clubs.
 If you’re looking to spend your nights exploring the different options that Costa Dorada has to offer, then La Pineda’s main strip is packed with bars - the best of which is undisputedly Pacha on Plaça Canço Catalana.